The Dominican Republic

 Solo Motoconcho Ride to the Beach – Wish You Were Here

-More than half (55%) of all registered vehicles in the Dominican Republic are motorcycles.
-You rarely, though, see one like this.
+More than half of all registered vehicles in the Dominican Republic are motorcycles.
+You rarely, though, see a motoconcho ride like this.

 Social Distancing at Sea in the Dominican Republic

-Given the choice, we'd rather practice safe social distancing like this today.
-Paddleboarding at sunset is always nice anywhere in the Caribbean, of course.
+Given the choice, we'd rather practice social distancing at sea like this, paddleboarding at sunset anywhere in the Caribbean.

 Brugal Leyenda Ron Rum